anishajain0905/Hangman/README.md

 **Tech used:**
 - Python (fully self-coded)
-- Tkinter (adapted from open-source resources to match my design vision)
+- Tkinter (adapted from open-source & other resources to match my design vision)